-Some discussion of the kinds of laws that govern child injuries is relevant to understand your lawyer’s job.
-These lawsuits involve a combination of civil and criminal laws.
+Some discussion of the kinds of laws that govern child injuries is relevant to understand your lawyer's job.
+These lawsuits involve a combination of civil and criminal statutes.
 All states criminalize child injuries in a variety of ways including physical, social, and emotional abuse.
-Further, many states afford civil relief for children’s damages through various actions including battery, infliction of emotional distress, and assault.
+Further, many states provide civil relief for children's damages through various actions including battery, infliction of emotional distress, and assault.
 To understand what laws govern your case, speak with one of our attorneys.
 We have a long record of working with children that have been the victims of torts and crimes.
-We can instruct you on exactly what laws apply to your case and what you need to do to protect your rights.
+We can instruct you on what laws apply to your case and what you need to do to protect your rights.

 What Damages Can A Lawyer Get For Your Child?

 A child injury attorney can help you get damages for expenses, suffering, pain, and other injuries.
-Generally, lawyers focus on tangible costs, intangible harms, and defendant’s conduct when seeking damages.
+Generally, lawyers focus on material costs, intangible harms, and defendant's conduct when seeking damages.
 Subsequently, this is where plaintiffs tend to receive compensation.

 Don't Wait.
 Give us a Call

 Child injuries can cut into the life of a family like a knife, ripping apart all sense of normalcy and security.
-Whether the incident came about from medical malpractice or some other manner, a child’s life can be seriously altered because of another’s misconduct.
+Whether the incident came about from medical malpractice or some other manner, a child's life can be severely altered because of another's misconduct.
 At this time, it can be hard to keep track of what you need to do and why you need to do it.
 What we want to do now is highlight how a lawyer can help you during this terrible chapter in your life.
-You don’t have to shoulder the entire burden yourself.
+You don't have to shoulder the entire burden yourself.